Sam-DA-20/GovHack-2025-20-Minute-Neighbourhood-Plan/README.md

 - The interactive map shows **coverage by school type** (Primary, Secondary, Specialist, Combined). -->

 ## 📊 Visualisations
-All charts are combined into a single interactive dashboard:
+All charts are combined into a single interactive report:
 👉 [govhack2025_all_charts.html](./govhack2025_all_charts_1.html)

 Included charts: